Tax ticket sales based on event locationPrivate preview

 Stripe Tax calculations don’t incur fees in a sandbox environment.
 After you add a tax registration, calculating tax in live mode incurs a fee.

-Tax calculations for ticket sales differ from typical tax calculations becuase they’re based on the event location instead of the customer’s billing or shipping address.
+Tax calculations for ticket sales differ from typical tax calculations because they’re based on the performance location instead of the customer’s billing or shipping address.

 Design your checkout flow